My Quiet Kitchen

 Here are a few more delicious ways to enjoy vegan pimento cheese:

-• scooped on top of a big green salad
+• piled on top of salads

-• stuffed in mushrooms
+• stuffed inside mushrooms

-• stirred into a bowl of grains
+• stirred into grain bowls

 • Vegan Pimento Macaroni Salad (perfect for potlucks!)